4astra/laminas-samples/README.md

 This will start the cli-server on port 8080, and bind it to all network interfaces.
 You can then visit the site at http://localhost:8080/
-- which will bring up Laminas MVC Skeleton welcome page.
+- which will bring up FarmGo welcome page.

 **Note:** The built-in CLI server is *for development only*.